 It's 2018.
 We are truly living in the digital era.
 No longer is a traditional 9-5 office job your only option to make a steady income.
 More and more employers are offering work benefits that include flexible hours and work from home options, but that's not all.
 If you're not a fan of working for "the man", then you don't have to.
 Do you have a skill that you can provide as a service like graphic design or content writing?
 There are increasingly more people becoming their own bosses by working as freelancers.
 While this may not provide the stability of a 9-5 job (at first), it gives you the freedom to choose your own rates, decide which projects to take on and make your own work schedule.

 Maybe you don't have a special skill, but you have a killer business idea.
 Make it a reality!
 There is so much information available online about how to start your own business and, while it may be a mission to get off the ground, small businesses are growing in popularity.
 There are ways to take control of your own finances that don't involve following the crowd; you can take the road less travelled, follow your passions and work for yourself.

 At the end of the day, they may not have taught you proper personal finance in school, but it's not too late to learn.
 Being able to properly manage your money is one of the most important skills to have, it will ensure that no matter what happens in your life financially, you'll know what to do.
 Whether you're a uni student or recent graduate, hopefully these personal finance tips and tricks can help you get a head start on taking control of your finances.

 Why not get in touch with us about your thoughts on teaching personal finance in schools.
 For more information visit this page.

 Being armed with good information helps you make good borrowing and investing decisions.
-We help you with this with out commitment to responsible lending which you can see here.
+We help you with this with our commitment to responsible lending.